vrurg/raku-Cro-RPC-JSON/README.md

         }
     }

-**Note** that the same asynchronous code can be used for processing a HTTP request too.
-In this case `:web-socket` argument is not used, `get` turns into `post`, yet otherwise the code remains unchanged.
+**Note** that the same asynchronous code can be used for processing an HTTP request too.
+In this case `:web-socket` argument is not used, `get` turns into `post`, yet otherwise the sample doesn't change.
 But what remains the same is that `$in` would emit exactly one request object corresponding to the single HTTP `POST`.
-So, the only case when this approach makes sense if when same code object is re-used for both WebSocket and HTTP modes.
+So, the only case when this approach makes sense if when the same code object is re-used for both WebSocket and HTTP modes.

 The above example can be extended to provide additional functionality when operating on a WebSocket: